jinkang-0/selfhosted-mc-server/README.md

 ### 2. Setup Reverse Proxy

-If you can port-forward the machine that will run the server, feel free to use port-forwarding and [skip to the next step](#3.
-Configure RClone (optional)).
+If you can port-forward the machine that will run the server, feel free to use port-forwarding and [skip to the next step](https://github.com/jinkang-0/mc-server-bp#3-configure-rclone).

 If you cannot port-forward your machine (e.g. cannot access router), this step is for you.